NigelEarle/AWS-CSA-Notes-2018/Application Services/README.md

 ### What do you mean by "Queue"?

 The queue acts as a buffer between the component producing and saving data, and the component receiving the data for processing.
-This means the queue resolves issues that arise if the producer is producing faster than the consumer can process it, of if the producer or consumer are only intermittenly connected to the network.
+This means the queue resolves issues that arise if the producer is producing faster than the consumer can process it, of if the producer or consumer are only intermittently connected to the network.

 ### Queue Types